 | Relationship | Genuine relationship, must have met in person |

-| Marriage Intention | Genuine intention to marry/form civil partnership within 6 months |
+| Marriage intention | Genuine intention to marry/form civil partnership within 6 months |

-| Financial Requirement | Sponsor earns minimum £29,000/year (or £88,500 savings) |
+| Sponsor Earnings Test | Sponsor earns minimum £29,000/year (or £88,500 savings) |

-| English Language | A1 level CEFR (speaking and listening) |
+| English requirement for fiancé visa | A1 level CEFR (speaking and listening) |

-| Accommodation | Adequate housing without overcrowding |
+| Housing Standard | Adequate housing without overcrowding |

-| Sponsor Status | British citizen, person with ILR, or refugee status |
+| Sponsor status | British citizen, person with ILR, or refugee status |

 What is the Proposed Civil Partner Visa?